 One such example is the moat just outside Elmstone Hardwicke village.
-Seen as earthworks on aerial photographs taken in 1955, it has since been levelled by ploughing.
+Seen as earthworks on aerial photographs taken in 1955, ploughing since that date has levelled it.

 Another possible medieval site identified during the Severn Vale aerial survey is a possible Deer Park at Leckhampton Court.
-The remains were similar to other known deer parks, though the only documentary evidence to support this interpretation is the field name 'Lower Park' marked on the 1835 tithe map.
+The remains were similar to other known deer parks.
+The only documentary evidence to support this interpretation, however, is the field name 'Lower Park' marked on the 1835 tithe map.

 The Severn Vale at war

 The Severn Vale was a hive of military activity during the Second World War.
 There were airfields, aircraft factories, military camps, supply depots, anti-aircraft batteries, barrage balloon sites, prisoner of war camps and radar stations.

 Wartime usage dramatically reshaped this landscape.
 Though most of the military bases built on farmland have been decommissioned, few have been returned to farmland.
 Most have been redeveloped for commerce or housing.